 Having a fast Python generator alone may or may not improve your overall training speed.
 You need mechanisms to hide the latency of all preprocessing stages, as mentioned in the InputSource tutorial.

 The actual performance would depend on not only the disk, but also memory (for caching) and CPU (for data processing).
 You may need to tune the parameters (#processes, #threads, size of buffer, etc.) or change the pipeline for new tasks and new machines to achieve the best performance.
 The solutions in this tutorial may not help you.
-To improve your own DataFlow, read the performance tuning tutorial before doing any optimizations.
+To improve your own DataFlow, read the performance tuning tutorial before performing or asking about any actual optimizations.

 The benchmark code for this tutorial can be found in tensorpack/benchmarks,

-including comparison with a similar (but simpler) pipeline built with
+including comparison with a similar pipeline built with

 We start from a simple DataFlow: